AlaaAlassi/CppND-Capstone-Multi-Agent-A-Start/README.md

 [  PASSED  ] 2 tests.
 ```
 \
-The second test examines what is called a a vertex conflict, that is when two robots occupies the same location.
+The second test examines what is called a vertex conflict, that is when two robots occupies the same location.
 Or as expressed mathmatically in [2]

  P<sub>a</sub>(t) = P<sub>b</sub> (t)